iTwin/bis-schemas/Domains/2-DisciplinePhysical/Civil/SpatialComposition/CivilSpatial/CivilSpatial.remarks.md

 # CivilSpatial

+This schema contains the main classes to capture the Spatial Structure of Site projects.

 NOTE: Currently under development.
 This schema should not be used for production workflows.
 Data created using this schema is not supported and may not be upgradable.

 ## Entity Classes

+### Site

+`Site`s must be contained in `SpatialLocationModel`s or `PhysicalModel`s.

 ### ParkingArea